lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

     this sums to more than 20, so you do not need to get all of the points to get full credit for this category)
 * 20% homework problems (during theory portion) (7 assignments; lowest score dropped)
-* 20% problem presentations (during heory portion) (each student participates in 3)
+* 20% problem presentations (during theory portion) (each student participates in 3)
 * 20% paper summaries (during algorithms portion) (7 papers; how many each student writes TBD)